AI4Africa/DSS22/docs/index.md

 - Use knowledge engineering tools
 - Understand semantic web paradigm.

+## Participants
+IT professionals, engineers, consultants, students interested in Data Science and Business Intelligence concepts along with their practices.

+### Number of expected participants
+We estimate about 60 people to attend the school.
+This number includes the teachers and taking into account the distribution of men and women.
+Thus, expected  participants can be distributed as follows:
+- Senegal: 15
+- Burkina Faso: 10
+- Niger: 5
+- Benin: 30

 ## Addressed Topics

-- Introduction to Data Science (Architecture and paradigms)
+1. Introduction to Data Science (Architecture and paradigms)
-- Cloud-based deployment (Google Cloud Platform)
+2. Cloud-based deployment (Google Cloud Platform)
-- Data Engineering with NoSQL and data models (graph and column-oriented)
+3. Data Engineering with NoSQL and data models (graph and column-oriented)
-- Data Processing with Spark and Hadoop
+4. Data Processing with Spark and Hadoop
-- Deep learning processes parallelization and cluster mapping with TensorFlow
+5. Deep learning processes parallelization and cluster mapping with TensorFlow
-- Data Visualization
+6. Data Visualization
-- Methodologies for presenting results
+7. Methodologies for presenting results
-- Semantic Web
+8. Semantic Web
-- IoT and data stream
+9. IoT and data stream
-- Constraint programming
+10. Constraint programming
-- Big data mining
+11. Big data mining
-- Knowledge engineering
+12. Knowledge engineering
-- Knowledge graphs and applications
+13. Knowledge graphs and applications
-- Linked Data
+14. Linked Data
-- NLP and AI applications
+15. NLP and AI applications
-- Personal data in data science
+16. Personal data in data science
-- Operational Research and AI
+17. Operational Research and AI
-- Law or ethics in data science exploitation
+18. Law or ethics in data science exploitation
-- Big data and bank loans
+19. Big data and bank loans
-- Case Studies: Applications on e-health Information Systems
+20. Case Studies: Applications on e-health Information Systems

 ## Organizers